BartStolarek/Decoupled-Frontend-Backend-Web-Application-Template/README.md

 `'ngrok-skip-browser-warning': 'true'`

+Note: If you find that your ngrok has a authentication failed error because of a limit of 1 agent sessions.
+You can run:

+`pgrep ngrok`

+Take the process id and run:

+`kill -9 <process id>`

 ### Make updates to database using flask migrate

 1. Make changes to your code that need to be reflected in to database